51769

 The second stage of syphilis usually starts within six months after being infected where symptoms spread to other parts of the body.
 In this stage, a rash develops mostly on the trunk, arms, and legs before it eventually covers the entire body.
 The rash is usually not itchy.
 Although secondary syphilis is the stage where the bacteria is at its highest and where the infection is highly contagious, all the symptoms can go away on their own even without treatment.

-|Although the first and second stages can be self-healed, the bacteria is still hidden inside the body and the risk of contagion is still high.
+Although the first and second stages of Syphillis might look like it can go away on its own, the bacteria is still hidden inside the body and the risk of contagion is still high.
+Even if the symptoms of syphilis cleared up, you might be able to pass it on to your sexual partners.

 Some unlucky patients move to the third stage of syphilis where the disease can potentially damage two major systems: the nervous system and the coronary artery system.
 Patients in this late stage are likely to fall prey to the inflammation of membranes surrounding the spinal cord, brain deterioration, the inflammation of the blood vessels, and lumps in the internal organs or on the face, among other symptoms.
 Tertiary syphilis can be fatal.